-The GDS library usage pattern is typically split in two phases: development and production.
-In the development phase the goal is to establish a workflow of useful algorithms.
-In order to do this, the system must be configured, graph projections must be defined, and algorithms must be selected.
+The goal of the development phase is to establish a workflow of useful algorithms and machine learning pipelines.
+This phase involves configuring the system, defining graph projections, selecting the appropriate algorithms, and running machine learning experiments.
 It is typical to make use of the memory estimation features of the library.
 This enables you to successfully configure your system to handle the amount of data to be processed.
-There are two kinds of resources to keep in mind: the in-memory graph and the algorithm data structures, and the machine learning setup.
+There are three kinds of resources to keep in mind: the projected graph, the algorithm data structures, and the machine learning setup.

-In the production phase, the system would be configured appropriately to successfully run the desired algorithms and pipelines successfully and reliably.
-The sequence of operations would normally be to create a graph, run one or more algorithms on it, and consume results.
+In the production phase, the system is configured to run the desired algorithms and pipelines successfully and reliably.
+The sequence of operations would normally be one of:

 The below image illustrates an overview of standard operation of the GDS library:

-The more detail on each individual operation, see the corresponding section:
+For more detail on the core operations in GDS, see the corresponding section: